EvoACC/EvoACC/README.md

 This will compile the tools in 'clang tools' (used by openacc_gi_v3), and then build the openacc_gi-3.0 jar.

-You need wget, tar, unzip, cmake, a C++ compilation toolchain, and Maven to use this script or you will encounter errors (they should be noisy enough to fix)
+You need wget, tar, unzip, cmake, a C++ compilation toolchain, CUDA, the PGI complier, and Maven to use this script or you will encounter errors (they should be noisy enough to fix)

 Once complete the tool may be run it using './run.bsh'